 The Federal Bureau of Investigation (FBI) is a national security and law enforcement agency that uses, collects, and shares intelligence in all it does.
 As the only member of the U.S. Intelligence Community with broad authority over criminal and terrorist acts on U.S. soil, the FBI has a sworn duty to protect all Americans by staying ahead of national security threats to the homeland.
 The FBI’s mission is to uphold the Constitution and protect the American people.

 The FBI's major priorities are to:

-- Protect the United States against foreign intelligence operations and espionage;
+- Protect the U.S. against foreign intelligence, espionage, and cyber operations.

 The major functions of the FBI are to:

 - Conduct counterintelligence activities and coordinate counterintelligence activities of other agencies in the intelligence community within the United States.
-(Executive Order 12333 includes international terrorist activities in its definition of counterintelligence.)
+Note that Executive Order 12333 includes international terrorist activities in its definition of counterintelligence.

 - Investigate violations of the laws of the United States and collect evidence in cases in which the United States is or may be a party in interest, except in cases in which such responsibility is by statute or otherwise specifically assigned to another investigative agency.

 - Locate and apprehend fugitives for violations of specified federal laws and, when so requested, state and local fugitives pursuant to federal statutory authority.

 - Conduct professional investigations to identify, disrupt, and dismantle existing and emerging criminal enterprises whose activities affect the United States.
 Address international criminal organizations and terrorist groups, which threaten the American people and their property, through expanded international liaison and through the conduct of extraterritorial investigations as mandated by laws and executive orders.